forbidden-arts/forbidden-arts/README.md

 ## Skills

-- C, C++, JavaScript, Python... and holding conversations with my self - "for debugging".
+- C, C++, JavaScript, Python... and holding conversations with myself - "for debugging".
 - Creating bugs unintentionally and then squashing them like a pro.
 - Spending hours on Stack Overflow trying to understand someone else's code.